Sanqui/discard/README.md

 * Users in a Discord server are not downloaded ([#104](https://github.com/Tyrrrz/DiscordChatExporter/issues/104))
 * Authors of reactions are not fetched ([#133](https://github.com/Tyrrrz/DiscordChatExporter/issues/133))

-Again, none of this is to flak DiscordChatExporter, the two tools simply have different goals.
+Again, none of this is to flak DiscordChatExporter, the two projects simply have different goals.

 ## Disclaimer